-Cost of revenues on technology systems increased during the three months ended March 31, 2023 over the equivalent period in 2022, in a manner consistent with the increase in revenues and as a result of additional project works ongoing for the Company.
-In the second quarter of 2022, the Company was awarded two high-speed Rail Inspection Portals for its passenger transit client and by the first quarter of 2023 has phased into the manufacture of these two more expensive and more robust transit-oriented RIPs.
-By comparison, during the first quarter ended March 31, 2022, the Company had only begun to procure the components for, and the manufacturing of, these two transit-oriented RIPs, thereby contributing to the increase in cost of revenues year-over-year.
+Cost of revenues on technology systems remained flat during the six months ended June 30, 2023 over the equivalent period in 2022.
+In the second quarter of 2022, the Company was awarded two high-speed Rail Inspection Portals for its passenger transit client and by the second quarter of 2023 has phased into the manufacture of these two more expensive and more robust transit-oriented RIPs.
+By comparison, during the second quarter ended June 30, 2022, the Company had only begun to procure the components for, and the manufacturing of, these two transit-oriented RIPs, but were also in the advanced stages of manufacturing and installing two additional freight-oriented RIPs, thereby resulting in flat year-over-year cost of revenues.
 The Company also continues to face headwinds with supply disruption and cost.
 While we expect that macro-economic factors will continue to drive prices, the Company continues to manage its costs and, where possible, pass through increased costs to customers in the form of higher prices, although this is not assured.
+It should be noted that when comparing the results between two periods, the stage of completion for manufacturing and installation can factor into those comparisons and should be taken into account when analyzing those periods.